nint8835/rileyflynn.me/content/projects.md

 Interpreter for the assembly-styled language used to teach machine code and assembly in the course COMP1000 at Memorial University.

 <a class="icon fa-github" href="https://github.com/nint8835/InvitationASM"> GitHub</a>

+{{< figure class="image main" src="/images/projects/Jigsaw.png" >}}

+## Jigsaw

+Easy to use library for adding plugin functionality to Python projects.
+Used to provide plugin functionality to Chainmail and NintbotForDiscord

+<a class="icon fa-github" href="https://github.com/nint8835/jigsaw"> GitHub</a> <a class="icon fa-book" href="https://jigsaw.readthedocs.io/en/latest/"> Documentation</a>

+{{< figure class="image main" src="/images/projects/NintbotForDiscord.png" >}}

+## NintbotForDiscord

+One of the very first modular bot frameworks for Discord.

+<a class="icon fa-github" href="https://github.com/nint8835/NintbotForDiscord"> GitHub</a>

+{{< figure class="image main" src="/images/projects/WebRichPresence.png" >}}

+## WebRichPresence

+Web API for controlling the Discord Rich Presence status for clients remotely.
+Client is open source and on GitHub, server is not.

+<a class="icon fa-github" href="https://github.com/nint8835/WebRichPresence_Client"> GitHub (Client)</a>